 - Leave to ferment somewhere warm until it has tripled.

 - To the bowl of your stand mixer add 540 grams of bread flour, 40 grams of milk powder and 15 grams of salt.
 Mix with the paddle attachment until combined.

-- Then add the entire levain on top and add 200 grams of water.
+- Then add the entire levain on top and 200 grams of water.

-- Form the dough to a ball and let it rest for 30 minutes to relax the gluten.
+- Form the dough into a ball and let it rest for 30 minutes to relax the gluten.

 Divide and preshape – about 12:40/12.40 p.m.

 - Divide the dough into 12 equally sized pieces about 100 grams each.